Book I

 In truth, the grainwitch would walk away with more money than she could figure out how to spend.
 That summer, food would be far more valuable than money.

-Near the very end of Market Town, they came to an area with less shops and more money.
+Near the very end of Market Town, they came to an area with less shops & more money.

 This was the buying crowd.